310mc/https-310mc.github.io-tl/source/_posts/christmas_live/line_to_line.md

 {% endbubble %}

 {% bubble Yuta sighfrown %}
-Hm… It’s just that we've always been together growing up, so we just kinda understand one another.
+Hm… It’s just that we’ve always been together growing up, so we just kinda understand one another.

 It’s not like some supernatural telepathy or anything, you know?
 Sooner or later, we won’t know what the other’s thinking anymore.